UPDATE 1-Greece drops case against privatisation officials, paving way for bailout funds

 (Adds details and background)

-ATHENS, June 29 Greece dropped charges of breach of duty against three former privatisation officials on Thursday, court officials said, paving the way for the disbursement of new bailout loans.
+ATHENS, June 29 (Reuters) - Greece dropped charges of breach of duty against three former privatisation officials on Thursday, court officials said, paving the way for the disbursement of new bailout loans.

 The three officials from Spain, Italy and Slovakia had faced charges stemming from the sale of state properties in 2015.
 The case had stalled in a system backlog, but it had been an obstacle to Greece's chances of getting fresh funds from the EU under a multi-billion euro bailout brokered in 2015.